anvesha191/WellCare/README.md

-# pharmeds
+# WellCare
-group project which is an health related e-commerce website
+group project which is a health related e-commerce application